FabrizioJordan/realtime-chat/README.md

 4. Put your ideas inside the code

-5. And finish with a PR.
+5. And finish with a PR (pull request).

 <!--